Friday, 30 June 2023

 June 30 Valletta at our own pace

-We say, and sometimes desperately feel like, we want to rest, to just kick back, but exploring new places on our own at our own place has a great allure.
-There were a few places we hoped to see that had been on our tour guide which they didn't get to so off we went today – more climbing!
+We say, and sometimes desperately feel like, we want to rest, to just kick back, but exploring new places on our own at our own pace has great allure.
+There were a few places we hoped to see that had been on our tour itinerary which they didn't get to so off we went today.
+More climbing!
 To get anywhere from our hotel we had to climb up to the citadel, the lovely old city.

-There have been so many movies or rather scenes from movies shot in Malta, many around the magnificent harbour that they have created a Movie Trail.
-Russel Crow was supposed to be in town for more filming.
+There have been so many movies or rather scenes from movies shot in Malta particularly around the magnificent harbour that they have created a Movie Trail.
+When we were there Russel Crow was supposed to be in town for more filming. .

 The new rather stunning Parliament House built in 2015